landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ### A) Data access, permissions, and restriction
 Datasets will be shared internally at minimum with all people listed in this document.
 The meteorological data, bird survey, water quality data and maps will be shared with all members on the shared drive.
 Remote access to the server will be provide to Dianne Dunning so that she can access the data on her work computer.
 All tabular data will be shared as comma separated values (csv) files.
 The maps will be available as shapefiles as well as a geodatabase.
 Any image or video files should be shared in their original format (jpeg and mp4 are preferred).

 The meteorological dataset will be made available continuously through out the project.
 This dataset will be updated with the latest calibration versions available.
 There will be updated quality control information, based on defined quality levels (L0 raw data, L1 has passed tests A and B, L2 has passed all tests.
 Description of protocols and tests are in the R drive ("R:\BrBoMaster\Metero\tests\testdescriptions.txt").
 Updates will be regular and no notifications will be sent for each version.
 The latest version will always be on the top level of the meteorological folder along with the version number.

 The bird survey data will be made available within two weeks of surveys conduction.
 Any versions after the raw data should be clearly denoted and available in the same location.
-If any substantial changes are made to the dataset an email should be sent to all members of the project outlining the changes.!! add verions control detials
+If any substantial changes are made to the dataset an email should be sent to all members of the project outlining the changes.
+The version and changes should also be clearly indicated in text file associated with each dataset.

 The wetlands survey will only be shared as a de-identified dataset to everyone except Diane Dunning and Barbra Hubble.
 This dataset will be shared after all the surveys are complete and processed.
 The raw data will only be available when it is deemed appropriate through special request from Diane Dunning.
 Diane Dunning will send an email to only those people using the survey dataset if there are changes after the initial upload and provided documentation in the wetland survey's readme.

 The water quality dataset will be made available periodically as the water samples are processed.
 The raw results and the processed data will both be available on the shared drive.
 The collection and processing dates will be clearly indicated on the files.
-!! contancet person reposible for subproject for publication before they publish theirs

 The maps are available for any members to access on the R drive.
 This data is also available to the public via Scholars Archive (https://ir.library.oregonstate.edu/concern/datasets/b3d8tfccd).
 No additional maps are planned for this project.